vonschappler/Web-Bootcamp/Notes.md

     2. Internal CSS definition
     3. Inline CSS definition

   This means that what will be rendered on screen will be the the last rule in the order

+- Fourth hierarchy rule:
+  - **Importance**: the rules are applied by using the special word ``!important``, no matter where it's positioned.